The gas analyzer section measures the exact composition of gas streams.

 Flow meters let you keep a close eye on the precise amount of gas being consumed.
 Volumetric or mass-flow meters monitor gas volumes for custody transfer (Sm3/Nm3, energy value in megajoules), gas turbine efficiency monitoring and/or quality control.

 We can measure flows of 1 million Nm3/h and above with accuracies to within 0.1%.
 Automatic (hourly, daily, weekly) reporting can include pressure, temperature, and energy value per standard cubic meter for billing.

-The gas temperature drops significantly when pressure is reduced for gas turbine consumption.
-This Joule-Thomson-effect is countered by heating up the gas prior to pressure let-down, and prevents liquid dropout from the gas if one of the components passes below its dew point. strategically located sensors and switches monitor the design temperature, water level and pressure, safeguarding the entire system.
+The gas temperature drops significantly when pressure is reduced for gas turbine consumption and can potentially freeze-up mechanical components.
+This so called Joule-Thomson-effect is countered by heating the gas prior to pressure let-down, this prevents liquid dropout from the gas if one of the components passes below its dew point.
+Strategically located sensors and switches monitor the design temperature, water level and pressure; safeguarding the entire system.